 So, it’s an easier way to iterate through different columns within the data set, at least in terms of writing and readability.

-HLOOKUP operates in the same way but for data that’s organized horizontally.
+HLOOKUP operates in the same way but works as a horizontal lookup for data that is organized horizontally.

-When would you use VLOOKUP and HLOOKUP vs LOOKUP?
+When would you use HLOOKUP and VLOOKUP vs LOOKUP?
 Effectively, they all do the same thing — but VLOOKUP and HLOOKUP provide a little more control regarding the data that you’re returning.
+In Google Sheets LOOKUP vs VLOOKUP formula, lookup comes on top since it can work on both rows and columns, while VLOOKUP only works as a vertical lookup with columns.

 And there’s one other thing.
 At the very end of VLOOKUP and HLOOKUP, you can specify whether your data is sorted or not.
 You can enter TRUE if it’s sorted and FALSE if it isn’t.
 You should remember this.
 If your data isn’t being returned properly, it’s likely because of this issue.